Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.88 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.88).

-- Toussaint (2-6) takes the mound for the White Sox in his 11th start of the season.
-He's put together a 4.85 ERA in 59 1/3 innings pitched, with 58 strikeouts.

-- His most recent appearance was on Saturday against the Oakland Athletics, when the right-hander went five scoreless innings while allowing two hits.
+- The right-hander last pitched on Sunday against the Oakland Athletics, when he went seven innings, allowing one earned run while giving up one hit.

-- In 14 games this season, the 27-year-old has amassed a 4.85 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .213 to opposing hitters.
+- In 18 games this season, the 32-year-old has amassed an ERA of 3.32, with 7.8 strikeouts per nine innings.
+Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.